EMT Training Requirements: How Long Does It Take To Become an EMT

 How Long Does It Take to Become an Emergency Medical Technician?

 The coursework necessary to complete a basic EMT training course is not as challenging as those of other healthcare fields or that of an intermediate EMT or paramedic training course.
-However, it will be a lot of information crammed into a short time period, and students should expect to put in maximal effort at all times.
+However, it will be a lot of information crammed into a short period, and students should expect to stay focused and put in consistent effort.

-On top of 120-150 in-class hours of coursework, hopeful EMTs must also get face time with patients in mock emergency situations where they become familiar with the equipment, practice patient assessments, and learn to deal with high-stakes situations.
-This gives would-be EMTs hands-on experience in a controlled setting that gives students a sense of what an EMT’s duties and responsibilities are.
+On top of 120-150 in-class hours of coursework, hopeful EMTs must also get face time with patients in mock emergencies where they become familiar with the equipment, practice patient assessments, and learn to deal with high-stakes situations.
+This gives would-be EMTs hands-on experience in a controlled setting and a sense of what an EMT’s duties and responsibilities are.
 This portion of the training is highly practical and is a culmination of all the coursework that preceded it.

 Are There Any Exams?

-After a hopeful EMT has completed all of his or her coursework and graduated from the program of his or her choosing, nationwide examinations must be taken.
+After an aspiring EMT has completed all of his or her coursework and graduated from the program of his or her choosing, nationwide examinations must be taken.

 The psychomotor exam is taken after the passage of the cognitive exam.
 The psychomotor exam covers the more hands-on aspects of being an EMT.
 Interactions with a patient, including assessment, management of a trauma patient, and administering oxygen to a patient who cannot breathe are tested.
 Controlling bleeding and shock is an important section of this examination as well, as they are generally the first things EMTs must deal with.